Eriol-kei/Capture-and-Analyze-Network-Traffic-Using-Wireshark-/README.md

 TLS

 Exported the Capture File
-The capture was saved as a .pcap file:
+The capture was saved as a .pcapng file:

 task5.pcapng